First Solar

-First Solar, Inc. is an American manufacturer of solar panels, and a provider of utility-scale PV power plants and supporting services that include finance, construction, maintenance and end-of-life panel recycling.
+First Solar, Inc. is a publicly traded American manufacturer of solar panels.
+It provides end-of-life panel recycling at each of its manufacturing facilities.
 First Solar uses rigid thin-film modules for its solar panels, and produces CdTe panels using cadmium telluride (CdTe) as a semiconductor.

-The company was founded in 1990 by inventor Harold McMaster as Solar Cells, Inc. and the Florida Corporation in 1993 with JD Polk.
-In 1999 it was purchased by True North Partners, LLC, who rebranded it as First Solar, Inc.
+The company was founded in 1990 by inventor Harold McMaster as Solar Cells, Inc. In 1999 it was purchased by True North Partners, LLC, which rebranded it as First Solar, Inc.

-The company went public in 2006, trading on the NASDAQ.
-Its current chief executive is Mark Widmar, who succeeded the previous CEO James Hughes July 1, 2016.
-First Solar is based in Tempe, Arizona.
+The company went public in 2006, trading on the NASDAQ as FSLR.
+It has been listed on the Photovoltaik Global 30 Index since the beginning of this stock index in 2009.
+Its current chief executive is Mark Widmar, who succeeded the previous CEO, James Hughes, July 1, 2016.

-In 2009, First Solar became the first solar panel manufacturing company to lower its manufacturing cost to $1 per watt.
-As of 2010, First Solar was considered the second-largest maker of PV modules worldwide and ranked sixth in Fast Companys list of the world's 50 most innovative companies.

-In 2011, it ranked first on Forbes's list of America's 25 fastest-growing technology companies.
-It is listed on the Photovoltaik Global 30 Index since the beginning of this stock index in 2009.
-The company was also listed as No. 1 in Solar Power World magazine's 2012 and 2013 rankings of solar contractors.
+The Arizona-based manufacturer opened a $1.1 billion manufacturing facility in Alabama in September 2024.
+The company operates three manufacturing facilities in Ohio and is currently constructing a $1.1 billion 3.5 GW plant in Louisiana (expected to come online in late 2025).
+Once the Louisiana facility is operational, the company expects to have more than 14 GW of domestic capacity by 2026.